Utkarsh352/Utkarsh352/README.md

 ### Introduction

-Hello 👋, I'm Utkarsh Mahajan.
-I'm a 3rd-year BE- Computer Science Engineering (BIG DATA ANALYTICS) Student at Chandigarh University.
+Hello 👋, I'm Utkarsh Mahajan, a 3rd-year BE- Computer Science Engineering (BIG DATA ANALYTICS) Student at Chandigarh University.

 I am a highly skilled Go Developer with a strong passion for building efficient and scalable applications.
 My expertise lies in developing robust backend systems, microservices, and APIs using Go.
 I am proficient in optimizing performance and ensuring high availability of services.
 With a solid understanding of concurrent programming, I excel at leveraging Go's strengths to build high-performance applications.
 I am adept at working through the entire software development lifecycle, from gathering requirements and designing architecture to implementation and deployment.
 My strong communication skills enable me to collaborate effectively with cross-functional teams and stakeholders.